 The station's roots stretch back to the 1970s, when community radio WVOI broadcast out of the same building for a brief period.
 In 1981, an automated station hit the airwaves on 92.7.
-But is was May 1983 that WMVY, as you would recognize it, sprung to life, with live DJs and a loose musical format wrapped less around hits and more around quality, under-appreciated artists.
+But it was May 1983 that WMVY, as you would recognize it, sprung to life, with live DJs and a loose musical format wrapped less around hits and more around quality, under-appreciated artists.

-Jeff Damon, Mike McLaughlin, Pete "Fly By Night" Sawyer, DiAnn Ray and others created the template that built WMVY's reputation.
+Owners Bob and Linda Forrester, consultant Clark Schmidt, Jeff Damon, Mike McLaughlin, Pete "Fly By Night" Sawyer, DiAnn Ray and others created the template that built WMVY's reputation.